porrey/led-sequencing/README.md

 ### TailEffect.h
 This effect turns one LED on at a time, starting at the first LED in the sequence and continuing to the last.
 This effect also includes a tail where each subsequent LED in the tail decrease in brightness.
 The sequence of LEDs will appear to come out of the starting point and then disappear into the last LED position.
 After the last LED of the tail is displayed, the sequence repeats.

-The color and tail length can be specified in the constructor.
+The color, tail length and tail fade factor can be specified in the constructor.

+### SpinningRainbow.h
+This animation effect will turn every LED in the strip on and create a spinning rainbow of color.

+### ColorWheelStripeEffect.h
+This animation creates a strip the travels the from one end of the strip to the other changing colors as it travels.

+The length of the strip can be specified in the constructor.

 ### Supporting Files